Vyral/base-template/_posts/2020-02-24-introducing-our-newest-buyers-specialist.md

 {% include youtube.html %}

-<center>We&rsquo;re proud to introduce you to Dana, the newest buyer&rsquo;s specialist on our team.
+<center>We&rsquo;re proud to introduce you to Dana, the newest ISA on our team.
 Here&rsquo;s what she had to say about joining Team Lally.&nbsp;</center>

 &nbsp;

 Dana, a lifelong Oahu resident, possesses refined customer service skills and in-depth market knowledge.
-As Team Lally’s newest buyer’s specialist, her strengths have become tremendous team assets.
+As Team Lally’s newest ISA, her strengths have become tremendous team assets.
 We asked Dana some questions so that you can get to know her a little bit better, and here’s what she had to say:&nbsp;

 **How did you hear about Team Lally?**